-Not a single person in the world is born with instinct on the money.
+Not a single person in the world is born with an instinct for money.
 Children are no exception to it.
 You have to teach your kid about money and other personal finances by citing before him/her examples and your personal experiences.
-The earlier you will begin to teach your kid about money, the savvier your kid will turn into financial matters.
+The earlier you will begin to teach your kid about money, the savvier your kid will turn in financial matters.

 Then by the age of 18, when you have to let your kid attend college or university, your kid will make the first step towards an independent life with a sound knowledge of money.